Dr. Jonathan Sorger

 This seminar is open to the public.
 Students in ME 328 and CS/ME 571 are required to attend.

-Despite being a commercial success, the da Vinci Surgical System has recently been the subject of controversy on a number of fronts.
-Advocates of the technology tout its ability to improve surgical outcomes by making complex procedures less invasive while detractors have questioned the cost and safety of surgical robotics.
-By the end of this talk you should better understand some of the challenges that medical device companies face as they transition from startups to successful going concerns.
+While not the first FDA-approved surgical robot, the da Vinci Surgical System has demonstrated that there is a place for robotic-assisted surgery in healthcare systems worldwide.
+Advocates of the technology tout its ability to improve surgical outcomes by making complex procedures less invasive while detractors have questioned the cost and safety profile.
+By the end of this talk you should better understand the history of Intuitive, some of the challenges that medical device companies face as they transition from startups to mid-sized entities, as well as opportunities for innovation in the space.

 Jonathan Sorger earned a B.S. in bioengineering from the University of California, San Diego, in addition to the Ph.D. and MBA degrees from Johns Hopkins University.
 He helped develop and teach the first-year bioengineering Ph.D. program at Stanford University and was involved in a startup before moving to Varian Medical Systems, where he was responsible for Varian's integration of molecular medicine into radiation therapy.
-At Intuitive Surgical, Sorger is Senior Director of Medical Research, and he helps interpret clinical needs regarding the development of next-generation surgical robotic platforms.
+At Intuitive Surgical, Sorger is Vice President of Research, and he leads the development of next-generation surgical robotic platforms.